jordanlove123/Cat-Flap-Cam/README.md

 ```
 pip install <library>
 ```
-__Note: installing tensorflow requires creating a virtual environment.
+__Note: Installing tensorflow requires creating a virtual environment.
 Instructions to do so can be found [here](https://www.tensorflow.org/install/pip#windows).__